Applied Computing (MAC)

 Associate Professor

-• reconfigurable network computing platform with applications in grid/cloud computing
+• Reconfigurable network computing platform with applications in grid/cloud computing

-• circuit-switched/packet-switched reconfigurable interconnection on-chip networks
+• Circuit-switched/packet-switched reconfigurable interconnection on-chip networks

 Angèle Foley